Perfect Illusion: Music and lyrical interpretation

-"Perfect Illusion" is a pop, dance-rock and pop rock track, which is composed around a building chord sequence, which BBC music reporter Mark Savage felt leads to a "compelling sense of urgency".
+"Perfect Illusion" is a pop, synth-pop, dance-rock and pop rock track, which is composed around a building chord sequence, which BBC music reporter Mark Savage felt leads to a "compelling sense of urgency".
 The singer's vocals are kept raw and untreated on the song, eschewing Auto-Tune.
 The composition consists of "pulsing verses" and a guitar-and-vocal breakdown before the final chorus, with Gaga singing the main title multiple times.
 Around the two minute mark, there is a key change before the final chorus.
 Lewis Corner from Digital Spy felt that the track alluded to Gaga's previous album eras.
 He called its core a "simple pop song" which harked back to the singer's initial releases like "Just Dance" and "Poker Face" (both 2008).
 The mixture of guitar and the "grumbling" synths reminded Corner of Gaga's single "Marry the Night" from her second studio album, Born This Way (2011), along with the "thumping" beat.
 There were also allusions to the Artpop era due to the verse and the refrain being connected in an unconventional manner.
 Glamour and Rolling Stone reported that some listeners found similarities between the song and Madonna's "Papa Don't Preach" (1986); in response to the comparisons, Ronson told the latter magazine, "Obviously, that was some kind of accident".